 Interns are responsible for their own housing near their employing office.

 You will need a copy of your resume and a cover letter in Adobe PDF or Microsoft Word format.
 The online application will prompt you for contact information and details about your availability.

 Can I apply if I am not from Vermont?

-Although preference is given to Vermonters, all people interested in progressive public policy are encouraged to apply.
+While preference is given to students and graduates from Vermont, all prospective applicants are encouraged to apply.

-Can I apply if I am not currently a university student?
+Can I apply if I am not a student?

-This program is primarily designed for those recently graduated, or currently pursuing their undergraduate degree.
-That said, we do consider applicants from a wide variety of backgrounds including students pursuing higher degrees.
+The internship programs in the office of Sen. Bernie Sanders are tailored for recent graduates and those currently pursuing a degree.
+That said, we do consider a variety of backgrounds.
 We do not accept high school applicants.